endurantgames/cosmiclegends/src/classes/knight.md

 I Work Alone

 :   Some people are just reluctant team members.
-    When you roll to create the Teamwork Pool, you can choose to add the roll's Effectiveness to your maximum and current Might instead of the Teamwork Pool.
+    When you roll to create or add to the Teamwork Pool, you can choose to add the roll's Effectiveness to your maximum and current Might instead of the Teamwork Pool.

 Master of Skills

 :   Your education covered a wide range of topics.
 Gain a number of
     skills equal to the Volume.
-Add an additional skill at the start of each later Volume.
+Add an additional skill at the start of each subsequent Volume.

+    *Repetition:* You can take this Ability more than once.
+When you do, the three skills you gain must be different skills.
+You only gain one skill at the start of each subsequent Volume, no matter how many times you've taken this Ability.

 Patriot